Wondering if kids time out really works? Here’s why I gave up time out and what I do instead – 3 tips that will help when it’s time to discipline.

 Now, I’m not advocating that we all get a giant bottle of soap and start dousing disobedient children.
 Please don’t hear that.
 I bring up this story to illustrate my point: We don’t usually stop a behavior unless the consequences we face are logical, painful, and memorable.
 Take, for example, touching the stove.
 You’ve probably burned yourself on something at some point in your life.
 What keeps you from touching the stove?
 It’s mostly the fear of that painful and memorable consequence: getting burned.

-Why I gave up time out
+Why I gave up putting kids in time out

 Please don’t panic.
 When I say “painful” I don’t mean physically.
 In most cases, I want a consequence for my children that will cost them something.
 It is “painful” because they will lose something, like the privilege of riding his bike because he won’t put it away where it belongs.
 Some consequences are actually physically painful, like when you keep running on the sidewalk anyway and skin your knee.
 This is actually a natural consequence.
 That means it happens as a natural result of a poor choice.